ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES ACT, 2005 (AODA)

 Training will be provided in a way that best suits the duties of the applicable staff, as part of new hire onboarding, and on an ongoing basis when changes are made to policies pursuant to the Integrated Accessibility Standards.
 A record of this training will be kept, including the dates on which training is provided and the number of individuals to whom it is provided.

-Octacom will take reasonable steps to ensure its existing feedback processes are accessible to individuals with disabilities on request.
+Octacom has taken reasonable steps to ensure its existing feedback processes are accessible to individuals with disabilities on request.

 Octacom is committed to meeting the communication needs of individuals with disabilities.
-It will take reasonable steps to ensure that all publicly available information controlled by Octacom is provided in an accessible way on request by January 1, 2016.
+It has taken reasonable steps to ensure that all publicly available information controlled by Octacom is provided in an accessible way on request.
 Octacom will also consult with the person making the request to determine his or her information and communication needs.

 Octacom will take reasonable steps to ensure that all websites controlled by Octacom and content on those sites published after January 1, 2012 conform with WCAG 2.0, Level AA, by January 1, 2021, except where meeting the requirement is not practical

 Octacom is committed to fair and accessible employment practices.
-It will take reasonable steps to implement the following actions by January 1, 2016:
+It will take reasonable steps to implement the following actions:

 - Octacom will notify the public and staff that, when requested, it will accommodate individuals with disabilities during the recruitment and assessment processes and when they are hired;